swanhtet01/InsightFactory/README.md

 ## Usage
 1. Place your Google Drive credentials in `credentials.json`.
+2. Run the full pipeline once: `python -m helpers.pipeline_runner "<file1>" "<file2>" ...` or let the Drive watcher call it automatically.
-2. Start the Drive watcher: `python helpers/drive_watcher.py` (runs continuously and computes KPIs, claim metrics, and document extracts)
+3. Start the Drive watcher: `python helpers/drive_watcher.py` (runs continuously and computes KPIs, claim metrics, and document extracts)
-3. Run the app: `streamlit run app.py`
+4. Run the app: `streamlit run app.py`
-4. All analytics are auto-updated from your Drive folder with results stored in `reports/`.
+5. All analytics are auto-updated from your Drive folder with results stored in `reports/`.

 ## Maintenance
 - Only keep files and modules listed above.
 Remove legacy/unused files for clarity.